United Arab Emirate (UAE): A Complete Guide for expat

 • One Za’abeel

 The UAE faces high temperatures and low precipitation.
 There are mainly two seasons in the UAE.
 The summer starts in April and lasts up to September.
-In this season, temperature exceeds 40°C (104°F) with very low humidity and minimal rainfall.
-The winters last between December and February, in which temperature touches 12°C (54°F).
-It has comfortable humidity levels and some rainfalls.
+In this season, the temperature exceeds 40°C (104°F) with very low humidity and minimal rainfall.
+The winters last between December and February, during which temperature touches 12°C (54°F).
+It has comfortable humidity levels and some rainfall.

-The food culture of the United Arab Emirates is influenced by different cultural heritage, such as the Bedouin, Arabian, Persian, Indian, and Levantine.
-The most famous dishes of UAE’s food culture are the following:
+The food culture of the United Arab Emirates is influenced by different cultural heritages, such as the Bedouin, Arabian, Persian, Indian, and Levantine.
+The most famous dishes of the UAE’s food culture are the following:

 • Al Harees